marten-seemann/base-drafts/draft-ietf-quic-transport.md

 Other than the type of error code they carry, these frames are identical in format and semantics.

-A CONNECTION_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
+A CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame could be
+sent in a packet that is lost.
 An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent limits the effort expended on terminated connections.

-An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE or APPLICATION_CLOSE risks a peer missing the first such packet.
+An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE risks a peer missing the first such packet.
 The only mechanism available to an endpoint that continues to receive data for a terminated connection is to use the stateless reset process ({{stateless-reset}}).

-An endpoint that receives an invalid CONNECTION_CLOSE or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.
+An endpoint that receives an invalid CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.

 ## Stream Errors